Security-Onion-Solutions/securityonion-docs/Docker.rst

 | Our Docker images are stored on Docker Hub:
 | https://hub.docker.com/u/securityonionsolutions/

-If you download our 14.04.5.3 (or newer) ISO image, the Docker engine and these Docker images are baked right into the ISO image.
+If you download our Security Onion ISO image, the Docker engine and these Docker images are baked right into the ISO image.

-If you instead use another ISO image, you will install the securityonion-elastic package and will then run
-``sudo so-elastic-download`` which will install the Docker engine and then download the Docker images from Docker Hub.
+If you instead use another ISO image, you will install the securityonion-elastic package and will then run ``sudo so-elastic-download`` which will install the Docker engine and then download the Docker images from Docker Hub.

 Update
 ------

 Our ``soup`` utility for installing updates now includes support for updating Docker images.

 Security
 --------

-| To prevent tampering, our Docker images are signed using Docker
+| To prevent tampering, our Docker images are signed using Docker Notary:
-  Notary:
 | https://docs.docker.com/notary/getting_started/

 Any time we push an image to Docker Hub, we explicitly set ``--disable-content-trust=false`` to sign the image using Docker Notary.

 Any time we download an image from Docker Hub, we also explicitly set ``--disable-content-trust=false`` to verify that signature using Docker Notary.

 VMware Tools
 ------------

 If you have VMware Tools installed and you suspend and then resume, the Docker interfaces will no longer have IP addresses and the Elastic stack will no longer be able to communicate.
 One workaround is to remove ``/etc/vmware-tools/scripts/vmware/network`` to prevent VMware suspend/resume from modifying your network configuration.